 COA’s Family Resource Centers provide parenting classes, arts and crafts, community resources and more to families.

-COA provides after-school and summer programming for preteens (6-12) and teens (13-18) at two urban community centers and seven Milwaukee schools, including academics, sports, visual and performing arts, leadership building and more.
+COA provides after-school and summer programming for preteens (6-12) and teens (13-18) at two urban community centers and eight Milwaukee schools, including academics, sports, visual and performing arts, leadership building and more.

 Youth attend COA’s Camp Helen Brachman in central Wisconsin at summer camps, winter camps and year-round family camps.